uinix-js/uinix-ui/readme.md

 #### `useIcon(icon)`

-Retrieves the SVG content of the specified icon from the system.
+Retrieves and renders an SVG element based on the specified `icon` from `system.icons`.

 Can be called anywhere and requires a valid `system` to be [`load`ed](#loadpreset).